fool us host

 fool us.jpg

-“I don’t think the show is necessarily good for magic, but I do think that it could be good for some of the magicians who are on it.
+“I don’t think the show is necessarily good for magic, but I do think It could be good for some of the magicians who are on it.
 Many magicians who have appeared on the show have benefited from doing so.
 Is the magic always good?
 No.” -Mike Pisciotta

 Nottingham